 Why Are Dogs So Scared of Fireworks—and How Can You Calm Them Down?

-Clear signs your dog is afraid of fireworks
+Signs your dog is afraid of fireworks

 Dr. Stewart says that clear or extreme signs your dog is afraid of fireworks include whining, barking, howling, shivering, and cowering.
 Other signs include hiding, pacing, panting heavily, or wanting to be right next to you and never leaving your side.
 Some dogs can even engage in destructive behavior to cope—such as destroying your belongings—or they may pee or poop inside.

 “Every dog has a unique reaction to stress, and even though we sometimes brush it off as ‘Oh, he’s fine,’ simply because the signs are not obvious, we need to pay close attention to all cues,” Dr. Stewart adds.
 “In short, if your pet is not acting like their normal self during an event like this, it’s their way of saying something is wrong, and it’s worth mentioning to your vet.”
 Whether mild or extreme, prolonged exposure to stress is not healthy, and it can lead to future medical and behavioral problems.

 - Consider soothing your dog with CBD.
 “CBD has shown positive signs of promoting calm in pets,” says Dr. Stewart.
 “I always advise checking with your own veterinarian before using these products, but some that might be particularly helpful this time of year and are certified by the National Animal Supplement Council include Charlotte’s Web Pet Calming Chews, which have full-spectrum hemp extract (2.5mg CBD per chew) in an easy-to-administer chicken flavor.”